ministryofjustice/securityanalytics-sharedinfrastructure/README.md

 terraform apply
 ```
 * Now enter the `securityanalytics-sharedcode` directory, and deploy the lambda using serverless: `npx sls deploy --aws-profile=sec-an`
-* For this to work you should ensure that two environment variables:
+* For this to work you should ensure that two environment variables are set correctly:
   *  `PWD` - this should be your current directory.
   *  `USERNAME` - this **must** match the same name you used for your workspace as serverless interacts with SSM variables using this variable
 * Next the analytics platform needs to be deployed, enter the `securityanalytics-analyticsplatform` directory, and deploy the terraform, and serverless.
 Deploying elasticsearch takes around 10 minutes, so grab yourself a drink and wait...